 - Pre-teaching of vocabulary before the lesson

-- More visuals for pupils with SEND
+- Visual aids for children with SEND

 - Selected seating to maximise learning